patrickHow/rlox/README.md

 rlox is, therefore, a bytecode virtual machine, scanner, and compiler. rlox is still very much a work in progress and is not yet a complete Lox implementation.
 This project is primarily for my own learning, so I am building it piece by piece.

+# Current State
+Rlox has currently implemented up to and including chapter **21** of Crafting Interpreters, with support for global variable declaration and assignment.

 # Usage
 rlox requires rust, and currently has no other crate dependencies.
 Building and running is as simple as:
 `cargo run`